eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 detectors](../Simulation/Output/Induction_Loops_Detectors_(E1).md).
 The examples values are the default values for these parameters.

+#### Visualization
 By setting the sumo option **--tls.actuated.show-detectors** the default visibility of detectors can be set.
 Also, in [SUMO-GUI](../SUMO-GUI.md) detectors can be shown/hidden by right-clicking on an actuated traffic light and selecting the corresponding menu entry.

+The detectors used by an actuated traffic light will be colored to indicate their status:
+- green color indiciates that the detector is used to determine the length of the current phase
+- white color indicates that the detector is not used in the current phase
+- red color indicates that a vehicle was detected since the last time at which the controlled links at that lane had a green light (only if these links are currently red)

 ### Based on Time Loss